 Analysis by Jan Peczkis

-Poland War Losses: A Solid Case For Long-Overdue German Reparations to Poland
+Poland War Losses: A Detailed and Solid Case For Long-Overdue German Reparations to Poland

 If you think that only the Jews suffered during WWII, as we are usually led to think, and that Poles were just bystanders, be prepared for a shock.
 This volume provides detail upon detail of German crimes against Poles, as well as the long-term legacy of Poland’s vast losses.
 Because there is so much in this book (Volume I), I focus on items not well developed by other authors.